liuning0820/liuning0820.github.io/_posts/2019-04-02-jenkins-slave-agent-node-with-docker.md

 ## Slave Agent Node With docker installed

-For my case, I have Jenkins running as a container in an Azure Ubuntu Linux VM， so in the VM host I alreay have Docker installed.
+For my case, I have Jenkins running as a container in an Azure Ubuntu Linux VM， so in the VM host I already have Docker installed.
 So I specify the VM host as a slave agent node to the Jenkins (192.168.1.1:8080).

 - Go to Jenkins-> Manage Jenkins-> [Manage Node](http://192.168.1.1:8080/computer/new) and give the node a named "docker-agent"